igorline/slither_wiki/Upgradeability-Checks.md

 The tool checks that:
 - There is no function id collision
 - The order of variables is the same
-- The initialization is correct (if `Initializable` is used):
+- The initialization is correct
-   - All the `initalize` functions call the `initializer` modifier
-   - All the inherits `initalize` functions are called
-   - `initalize` functions are never called twice

 ## Usage
 ```